Home

 Risk management—Assessing a supplier’s supply chain gives you a glimpse into how well they mitigate risk.
 Performance metrics like delays and response times are key indicators of the risks you’d be taking on if you decide to do business with that vendor.

 At the assessment stage, providing surveys, visiting supplier facilities, and communicating with different staff members on the supplier’s team are ways a company can thoroughly access a supplier’s potential.
-As relationships develop with dependable suppliers over time, this part of the process can be streamlined.
+As relationships develop with dependable suppliers over time, this part of the supplier management process can be streamlined.

 4. Negotiate deals